 - Ask them what they would want to happen, ideally (for example, an apology).

-- Explain that, though the process can remain confidential and their complain can remain anonymous, their complaint is serious and needs to be escalated, as they have a right to workplace conditions which do not pose a risk to their mental health.
+- Explain that, though the process can remain confidential and their complaint can remain anonymous, their complaint is serious and needs to be escalated, as they have a right to workplace conditions that do not pose a risk to their mental health.